Breseman/Recipes/README.md

 # Recipes

+**Access the recipes:** This book can be accessed as a website [here](https://breseman.gitbooks.io/recipes/content/) or downloaded as an [epub](https://www.gitbook.com/download/epub/book/breseman/recipes), [mobi](https://www.gitbook.com/download/mobi/book/breseman/recipes) or [pdf](https://www.gitbook.com/download/pdf/book/breseman/recipes).

+---

+# Editing the recipe book

+## Editing online
+If you are a member of the "Breseman" Github organization, you can edit the book [here](https://www.gitbook.com/book/breseman/recipes/edit).

 ## Running the book locally

 Get this book locally by running `git clone https://github.com/Breseman/Recipes.git` in your command line.
 This downloads the whole folder to your computer.